 If the airbags deploy after an impact and the electrical system remains functional, vehicles equipped with power door locks will unlock automatically.
-In addition, approximately 5 seconds after the vehicle has stopped moving, the interior lights will illuminate to aid visibility.
+The hazard lights will flash and the fuel will be cut off to the engine.
+In addition, after the vehicle has stopped moving, the interior lights will illuminate to aid visibility and remain lit until the ignition switch is turned off.